EvidenceNOW: New York City Cooperative

 - Telephone and email exchanges with practices as needed

 The cooperative is using a stepped-wedge design.
-The intervention is 12 months long and all sites were randomized at the start.
+The intervention is 12 months long and all sites were randomized into four intervention waves at the start of the study.
 Each wave starts 3 months after the start of the prior one, with all sites eventually receiving the intervention.

 Comment From Principal Investigator